Chat with us in Facebook Messenger. Find out what's happening in the world as it unfolds.

-Tuesday is chorinho night, reserved for the intricate guitars and cavaquinhos of traditional choro music.
-Wednesday, there's bossa nova.
+Mondays and Tuesdays are choro nights reserved for the intricate guitars and cavaquinhos of traditional choro music.
+Wednesdays, there's bossa nova.

-Friday and Sunday, it's samba de roda, the circle of percussion and voice from which this art form sprang.
+Thursdays, Fridays and Sundays, it's samba de roda, the circle of percussion and voice from which this art form sprang.

 Bip Bip, Rua Almirante Goncalves 50 Copacabana, Rio de Janeiro, State of Rio de Janeiro Brazil; +55 21 2267 9696